Particular/ServiceControl/src/ServiceControl/Container-README.md

-# Particular Software ServiceControl RavenDB
+# Particular Software ServiceControl

-The `particular/servicecontrol-ravendb` image is part of the Particular Service Platform, which includes the following images:
+The `particular/servicecontrol` image is part of the Particular Service Platform, which includes the following images:

 | Image Name | Documentation | Purpose |
 |------------|---------------|---------|